Moir Gardens, Kauai

 The garden is also home to other plants that require little rain, such as orchids, bromeliads and many mature trees.
 Traditional Hawaiian plants including wiliwili, hau, coconut and plumeria firmly ground the gardens in the local traditions, though you'll also find dozens of foreign species collected by Moir's brother-in-law, William Whitmore Goodall Moir, during his world travels.
 Several lava rock ponds filled with Japanese koi fish and water lilies further enhance the Moir Gardens experience.

-Moir Gardens Overview
+Key Features of Moir Gardens

 Show Form